Everyone is welcome to be part of the Wilderness celebration, both on and off the stage. Everyone means E.V.E.R.Y.O.N.E. Regardless of their…

 We strongly recommend and promote low-carbon travel options.

 We offer emission-free travel in collaboration with Red Fox Cycling, partner with national coach provider Big Green Coach, work with carshare company Go Car Share, and provide shuttle buses from Charlbury train station to provide lower-carbon alternatives to single-occupant car travel.
-All car parking and live-in vehicle passes include a £1 surcharge, which is donated to Trees For Cities to fund direct investment in renewable energy.

 We are committed to implementing closed-loop waste management systems at Wilderness and work to support the development of a circular economy.